MaWalla/ImmersiveFX/README.md

 - `brightness` multiplier between 0.0 and 1.0 to set the brightness.
 Reduced values may yield more color accurate results on cheap LED strips
 - `leds` amount of LEDs the device has
 - `color_temperature` a value between 1000 and 12000 in steps of 100, representing the color temperature in Kelvin.
+- `fps` the maximum amount of cycles done per second, to override `device_fps` explained above.

 - `ip` IP address of the WLED device
 - `port` Port of the WLED device for UDP communication